 Theres also the DLNA standard which can be used to connect a PC with the system for viewing video and photos, or listening to audio.
 This is true as well for a USB thumb drive/hard drive inserted into the front-mounted USB socket (BD-Live content can also be saved to a drive in the socket).

 I should add that the surround effect modes that are available do work effectively when non-surround sources are being played.
 Here it’s a bit of personal perception, but their addition makes for a usable work-around when non surround sources are played.
 So if you pass a cable box/satellite receiver or use an external antenna for watching television, you’ll probably be employing one of them.

-If you want a home theater that goes beyond a HDTV, getting the LG SMART Blu-ray Disc Home Theater System BH9420PW will do the trick completely.
-Providing you’re willing to shell out the 9 retail cost.
+Bottom line: If you want a home theater that goes beyond a HDTV, getting the LG SMART Blu-ray Disc Home Theater System BH9420PW will do the trick completely.
+Providing you’re willing to shell out the $749 retail cost.
 But once you’ve got the LG SMART Blu-ray Disc Home Theater System BH9420PW, you can sit back and start enjoying yourself.

 - Silk dome speakers

 - Plays wide variety of video and audio formats